deymon28/mcspeedrun/README.md

 - Detailed logging of each speedrun attempt
 - Rewards (not affecting fair play) for players for completing tasks and finding locations
 - New commands that will expand the interaction with the plugin without leaving the game
+- Change the way the Nether portal coordinates are obtained for the lower world (and possibly for the upper world), so that they are obtained without the fact of entering the portal.

 ---